tygentai/tygent-py/README.md

 - **Linting**: Black formatting, flake8 compliance
 - **Documentation**: Detailed docstrings and examples

+## VS Code Extension

+The `vscode-extension` folder provides a simple Visual Studio Code extension.
+Use the **Tygent: Enable Agent** command to insert `tygent.install()` into the active Python file, converting existing agent implementations to use Tygent automatically.

+## Cursor Extension

+The `cursor-extension` folder ships a Cursor editor extension with the **Tygent: Enable Agent (Cursor)** command.
+It adds `tygent.install()` (and the import if missing) to the current Python file while respecting shebang headers, giving Cursor users the same one-click conversion workflow.

+## Editor Extension Guide

+Need a step-by-step walkthrough for packaging and using the extensions in your environment?
+Read the [customer extension README](docs/editor-extensions/README.md) for installation, usage, and benchmarking instructions.

 ## License

 Creative Commons Attribution-NonCommercial 4.0 International License.